Installing the Connector on Windows

 Once you have entered the TICKET URL, you must enter the LDAP settings:

 - LDAP Connection String (eg: ldap://ldap.internal.contoso.com): This is the protocol + the domain name or ip address of your LDAP server.
+Your LDAP server is the local domain controller where Active Directory is installed.
 The protocol can be either

 ldaps.
 If you need to use